A built-in mini-app for online purchases of lifestyle products with Cathay Asia Miles

 As Cathay Pacific gained more passengers and popularity in Mainland China, the need to extend the membership network and souvenir sales in the Mainland market increased.
 However, purchasing from its Hong Kong-based shops remained inconvenient for Mainland customers.

-Gatekeeping before Launch
+Final Check before Launch

 When I joined the project, the team had finished the first round of development.
-Thus, my primary task was to evaluate usability and design based on the prototype before launch.
-Due to a tight launch timeline, formal usability testing was not feasible.
-Therefore, I kicked off the heuristic evaluation to inspect usability, combined with light design iterations before launch, while the engineering team was working on QA testing.
+Thus, my primary task was to evaluate the usability and visual design of the prototype before its launch.
+With a tight launch timeline, I kicked off the heuristic evaluation as a final check before official launch through usability evaluation and light design iterations, while the engineering team was working on QA testing.

-Launch Timeline
+Launch Timeline & Team Collaboration

-I evaluated every single possible screen that appears in various use cases (~100 screens in total), with a special focus on the key user flows, including product selection, checkout, order status checking, and refund & exchange.
-I worked seamlessly with the Business Manager, Product Manager, and our development vendor team to update design iterations in the pre-launch testing prototype as a final check for usability and design.
+Then, I worked seamlessly with the Business Manager, Product Manager, and our development vendor team to update design iterations in the pre-launch testing prototype as a final check for usability and design.
 Below are some of the key highlights.

 Advocate for Users while Serving Business Needs